 Is the County using onsite tests for initial screen testing, or are specimens sent to a certified laboratory for initial screen testing?

-Currently, all specimen are collected and all positive urine samples are sent to the lab for lab verified testing.
+Currently, all specimen are collected onsite and then all positive urine samples are sent to the lab for lab verified testing.

 In regards to the clients who do not show up for their test, is it acceptable to provide notification of no-shows via a report in the Vendors drug testing management system (versus on Vendor’s letterhead)?

-The name of the vendor must clearly labeled on the Testing Management System reports. want to ensure that this is legitimate and cannot be duplicated-would want to see what report looks like-like the idea of a testing management system but may need the ability to request or generate a letter head in certain situations on a case by case basis
+The name of the vendor must clearly labeled on the Testing Management System reports. want to ensure that this is legitimate and cannot be duplicated-would want to see what report looks like.
+We like the idea of a testing management system but may need the ability to request or generate a letter head in certain situations on a case by case basis

 How many breathalyzers are required annually?